Armenians violated ceasefire 116 times in a day

 Report was told in the press service of Azerbaijani Defense Ministry.

-The ministry reports that Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili, village of Gazakh region from positions located in Berkaber village of Ijevan.
-Also from positions in the nameless heights in the Krasnoselsk region fired on our positions in the nameless heights in the Gadabay region of Azerbaijan.
+Armenian armed forces fired on positions of Azerbaijani units located at unnamed heights of Gazakh region, in Kohnegishlag village of Aghstafa region from positions located at unnamed heights, in Paravakar village of Ijevan region, in Alibayli, Kokhanabi villages of Tovuz region from Mosesgekh, Chinari villages of Berd region, at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu, Talysh, Gulustan villages of Goranboy region, Goyarkh, Chilaburt, Giziloba villages of Tartar region, Kengerli, Merzili, Sarijali, Yusifjanli, Novruzlu, Javahirli, Shuraabad, Shikhlar villages of Aghdam region, Kuropatkino of Khojavand region, Ashaghy Abdurrahmanli, Gorgan, Horadiz, Garakhanbeyli, Ashaghy Seyidahmedli villages of Fizuli region, Mehdili village of Jabrail regionas well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Gulustan village of Goranboy region, Goyarkh, Chayli, Yarimja, Chilaburt villages of Tartar region, Shikhlar, Javahirli, Sarijali, Kengerli, Novruzlu, Shuraabad, Yusifjanli, Nemirli villages of Aghdam region, Kuropatkino of Khojavand region, Garakhanbeyli, Horadiz, Gorgan, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.

-Taking into account the operating conditions of the Azerbaijani Armed Forces, 151 shots fired by Azerbaijani army on Armenian positions.

 News DepartmentNews Author